Skip to content

 3D Slicer

 3D Slicer is an application used to visualize and analyze medical image datasets like CT scans or MRI dataset.
-In this course, we will use also use Slicer to segment and render anatomical objects in these datasets.
+In this course, we will also use Slicer to segment and render anatomical objects in these datasets.

 Useful Slicer Documentation